INSIGHTS - FREE ME UP AI

 For resource-constrained NFPs, these time savings are genuinely significant.
 Staff recovering 5-10 hours a week can redirect that time to the mission.

-The Risks Boards Need to Understand
+What Risks Do NFP Boards Need to Understand?

 The risks of ungoverned AI adoption are real: